kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 </body>
 </html>
 {% endprism %}
-Note the setting of the `value` attribute in the first input tag: you would need to change this to whatever your site URL is.
-Once that's done, any searches entered into this searchbox returns the results for that site, and returns them to a standard Google search results page.
+Note the setting of the `value` attribute in the first `<input>` tag: you would need to change this to whatever your site URL is.
+Once that's done, any searches entered into this searchbox will return the results for that site, and return them inside a standard Google search results page.

 To be honest: if you want search engine functionality on your static site, you really can just apply a Google CSE solution and move on.
 The reason I went beyond Google CSE was because I wanted to deliver a certain experience on kaidez.com: when people performed a search on my site, I wanted them to stay on my site.